 With countless jury trials in more than 30 years of practice, David builds detailed litigation strategies that set new precedents and position clients well.
 His early career in government and politics, as an assistant to U.S. senators and a governor, laid the groundwork for David’s aptitude with the sensitivities that workplace claims carry and the importance of public messaging.
 David represents well-known public and private employers, including multinational manufacturers, media corporations, and financial services companies, with national and global operations.

-In addition, David leads the firm’s National Employment, Labor & Workforce Management Steering Committee.
+In addition, in role of a Chair, David leads the firm’s National Employment, Labor & Workforce Management Steering Committee.
 He helped establish and build the firm’s groundbreaking alliance with Deloitte Legal, which provides global workforce solutions.
-David extends his international perspective—and clients’ resources—as co-chair of the International Labor and Employment Law Committee of the American Bar Association’s section of Labor and Employment Law.
+David extended his international perspective—and clients’ resources—as co-chair of the International Labor and Employment Law Committee of the American Bar Association’s section of Labor and Employment Law.

 - Won a significant appellate victory for a global media organization, in which a former employee alleged that the organization had violated the Americans with Disabilities Act by not providing a reasonable accommodation for his migraine headaches.
 David and his team argued that one’s claimed inability to perform a single job does not rise to the level of disability, and the U.S. Court of Appeals for the Second Circuit adopted their argument in a precedent-setting opinion.

 - Took over a case, on the eve of trial, for a global manufacturer accused of Title VII race discrimination and retaliation.
 David and his team swiftly put the case together, unearthed information that prior counsel had failed to uncover, and persuasively argued the client’s position at trial.
 The jury, after deliberating for a mere 35 minutes, returned a verdict in our client’s favor.